iMac G3/333 (Rev. D)

 - For more information on firmware updates, see iMac: When to Install Available Updaters.

-If you have a hard drive larger than 8 GB, you should partition is so that the first partition is under 8 GB in size (for simplicity, we suggest 7 GB).
+If you have a hard drive larger than 8 GB, you should partition it so that the first partition is under 8 GB in size (for simplicity, we suggest 7 GB).
 Failure to do this could eventually result in an unbootable computer, as all System files must be within the first 8 GB of drive space.
-These Macs can work successfully with larger drives for some time, but once a System files goes outside of the first 8 GB of space, you'll have nothing but problems.
+These Macs can work successfully with larger drives for some time, but once a System files goes outside of the first 8 GB of space, you’ll have nothing but problems.

 Mac OS X